QuTech-Delft/OpenQL/docs/visualizer.rst

                     "backgroundColor": [70, 210, 230],
                     "outlineColor": [70, 210, 230]
                 }
             ]
         }
     }
-    }

-Note the new "visual" attribute, which defines the look of the custom gate.
 Each gate has a `connectionColor` which defines the color of the connection line for multi-operand gates, and an array of 'nodes'.
 A node is the visualization of the gate acting on a specific qubit or classical bit.
 If a Hadamard gate is acting on qubit 3, that is represented by one node.
-If a CNOT gate is acting on qubits 1 and 2, it will have two nodes, one describing the visualization of the CNOT gate at qubit 1 and one describing the visualization on qubit 2.
+If a CNOT gate is acting on qubits 1 and 2, it will have two nodes, one describing the visualization of the
+CNOT gate at qubit 1 and one describing the visualization on qubit 2.
 A measurement gate measuring qubit 5 and storing the result in classical bit 0 will again have two nodes.

 Each node has several attributes describing its visualization: